Bishop Ruben Saenz

-Great Plains Episcopal Area
+Dallas Episcopal Area

-In his role as an episcopal leader in Kansas and Nebraska, Bishop Saenz has led three former conferences through a unification process that began in 2014.
-Under his leadership, the conference focuses on the four pillars of a robust ministry and witness for Jesus Christ in the Wesleyan tradition: Love God; proclaim Christ; serve others, especially the poor; and seek justice.
+In his role as an episcopal leader in Kansas and Nebraska, Bishop Saenz led three former conferences through a unification process that began in 2014.
+Under his leadership, the conference focused on the four pillars of a robust ministry and witness for Jesus Christ in the Wesleyan tradition: Love God; proclaim Christ; serve others, especially the poor; and seek justice.

 In 2010, he was appointed to serve as the Southwest Texas director of congregational and new church development, and he helped start 11 new churches before being named director of the conference connectional ministries and executive director of the Rio Texas Conference’s Mission Vitality Center in January 2015.
-In that role, he oversaw the conference’s missional strategies and objectives for congregational vitality, starting new churches, clergy, and lay leadership vitality, uniting people, and transforming communities.
+In that role, he oversaw the conference’s missional strategies and objectives for congregational vitality, starting new churches, clergy and lay leadership vitality, uniting people, and transforming communities.

 Bishop Saenz has been married to Maye since 1981.
 They have four children and ten grandchildren.